 The Ton Class proved to be a very successful design with over one hundred units built in the British yards between 1951 and 1960.
 Over thirty units were subsequently transferred to Commonwealth and foreign navies during the ensuing years, and the same basic design was also adopted by many Western navies for their own local construction programmes.
 John I. Thornycroft & Co Ltd, of Southampton, acted as parent firm to the group of fifteen smaller shipbuilders responsible for constructing these vessels, which were designed to sweep both moored and ground mines.

 With the exception of the double mahogany hull planking, almost the entire vessel was constructed from light aluminium alloy and other materials with the lowest possible magnetic field to achieve optimum safety when sweeping for magnetic mines.
 They were protected from pressure mines by their low displacement, and the threat of moored mines was greatly reduced by their shallow draught.
-To prevent potential damage caused by marine parasites, they were also fitted with a protective ‘Cascover’ nylon sheathing on the outer shell below the waterline.
+To prevent potential damage caused by marine parasites, they were also fitted with a protective ‘Cascover’ nylon sheathing on the outer hull below the waterline.

 - M1101-1115 were ordered on 9 September 1950 and were to be Red Ant, Blue Ant, Green Ant, Golden Ant, Red Aphis, Blue Aphis, Green Aphis, Golden Aphis, Red Bee, Blue Bee, Green Bee, Golden Bee, Red Beetle, Blue Beetle and Green Beetle.

 - M1116-1117 were ordered on 20 October 1950 and were to be Golden Beetle and Red Butterfly.